 Econometrics is the creation and use of mathematical models to represent economic systems in the real world.
 These can be used for an entire economy, an industry, or a single company.
 Econometric modelling can help with analysing multifaceted market programmes.
 It also aids in identifying the factors that drive growth, marketing performance and those that decrease the demand for a product or service.

 Econometric models are also used to identify the economic forces which affect cost and supply within an industry.
-Few businesses understand the forces that drive the industry in which they belong.
 Having a deep understanding of these forces can help in the creation of business planning and strategy.

 Econometric models can provide powerful insights to help companies forecast and manage the future.